anilized/StoneGamePrototype/README.md

 **StoneGamePrototype**

-A project still under development on Unity3D which tells about adventures of a stone.
+A project still under development on Unity3D which tells about adventures of a stone./nAnıl Can, Sait Özkan and Hasan Hüseyin Didin.

-Anıl Can -- Developer
-Sait Özkan -- Level Design & 3D Modelling
-Hasan Hüseyin Didin -- Game Art & 3D Modelling